mvcds/my-library/domain-driven-design/3 - The building blocks of a model-driven-design/2 - A model expressed in software/17 - Domain Service.md

-Normally actions and/or activities that don't fit elsewhere in our [[2 - Domain Model]]
+Normally actions and/or activities that don't fit elsewhere in our [[Domain Model]]

 Their [[Argument|Arguments]] and results should be domain objects